Deploy a Windows Server container on an Azure Kubernetes Service (AKS) cluster using Azure CLI

 • The node pool uses VirtualMachineScaleSets.

 1. Create a username to use as administrator credentials for the Windows Server nodes on your cluster.
-The following commands prompt you for a username and set it to WINDOWS_USERNAME for use in a later command.

 2. Create a password for the administrator username you created in the previous step.
 The password must be a minimum of 14 characters and meet the Windows Server password complexity requirements.